 The programme Cooperation Development Research, financed by the BMBWF, is a funding programme to support development research projects.
 For the first time announced in 2019 the programme aims to support application-oriented cooperation projects between Austrian higher education institutions/research institutions and institutions in countries of the Global South in order to contribute to analysing and solving local challenges and to achieving the Sustainable Development Goals (SDGs).
 Eligible costs are mobility and material expenses in the context of one to three year research projects in all scientific disciplines.

 Until the end of 2018 the Commission for Development Research (KEF) funded 102 research projects between Austrian scientific institutions and partner institutions in 42 countries of the OECD’s DAC list with a weak infrastructure and a high risk of poverty.

 The Unit Education and Research for Development Cooperation organises a whole series of activities within the framework of it public relations activities, e.g. subject-specific round tables and discussion rounds, development policy Film Days, production of radio programmes at regular intervals (twice a month) under the title of "Welt im Ohr" in cooperation with ORF Ö1 Campus.

-View publications by Commission for Development Research (KEF) and Austrian Partnership Programme in Higher Education and Research for Development (APPEAR) as well as by projects that were financed by KEF and APPEAR.
+View publications by the Commission for Development Research (KEF) and the Austrian Partnership Programme in Higher Education and Research for Development (APPEAR) as well as by projects that were financed by KEF and APPEAR.